 In this case the mouth will be drawn with a light smile so it will be slightly wider than it would be in it’s natural state.
 It’s entire shape will also be curved slightly upwards.

-Draw the bottom lip as pretty much one big curve and the upper lip shaped like a flattened letter “M”.
+Draw the bottom lip as pretty much one big curve (or two curves joined together) and the upper lip shaped like a flattened letter “M”.
 Draw the mouth (area between them) as a curve as well.

 After finishing this step you can erase any of the guide lines you used for placing the facial features.